 I grew up in North Florida during the 1950s and 1960s before the state became as overdeveloped as it is now.
 At the time, there was a captive Florida Panther at a local animal museum that had been injured either by guns or automobiles and was there to recover.
 It was my favorite animal in the place, one that still lived in the wild in the Florida Panhandle.

-In my recent contemporary fantasy novel The Seeker, some of the action takes place at a wild, wonderful and somewhat forbidding tract of piney woods, swamps and wet prairies near the mouth of the Apalachicola River called “Tate’s Hell.”
+In my contemporary fantasy novel The Seeker, (2022 update – now out of print) some of the action takes place at a wild, wonderful and somewhat forbidding tract of piney woods, swamps and wet prairies near the mouth of the Apalachicola River called “Tate’s Hell.”
 That name comes from the legendary man named Cebe Tate who chased a panther through the swamp because he thought it was killing his stock.
 He disappeared.

 He was bitten by a rattlesnake.
 When searchers found him, his last words were, “My name’s Tate and I’ve been through hell.”